Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Simulation Studies

-For each simulation setting, we implement our proposed method with training data sample size $n$ equal to 200 and 400, and $\eta$ varies from 0.02 to 0.1 with increment of 0.02.
-For first simulation setting, we repeat the simulation for $\tau_1=\tau_2=1.4$ and $1.5$; for second simulation setting, we repeat the simulation for $\tau_1=\tau_2=1.3$ and $1.4$.
-Both linear kernel and Gaussian kernel are employed to compare their performance.
-The tuning parameter $C_{n}=(2n\lambda_{n,t})^{-1}$ will be selected by a 2-folds cross-validation procedure that maximizes the Lagrange dual function from a pre-specified grid of $2^{-10}$ to $2^{10}$.
-To alleviate the computational burden, when using the Gaussian kernel we follow the idea of \citet{wu_robust_2010} and fix $\sigma_{n,t}$ to be $2\text{median}\{\|H_{i}-H_{j}\|:A_i\neq A_j\}$ instead of picking $\sigma_{n,t}$ adaptively according to $n$ and $\lambda_{n,t}$.
+For each simulation setting, we implement our proposed method with training data sample size $n$ equal to 200 and 400.
+We let $\eta=\eta_{1}=\eta_{2}$ varying from 0.02 to 0.1 with an increment of 0.02.
+For the first simulation setting, we repeat the simulation for $\tau_1=\tau_2=1.4$ and $1.5$; for the second simulation setting, we repeat the simulation for $\tau_1=\tau_2=1.3$ and $1.4$.
+Both the linear kernel and the Gaussian kernel are employed to compare their performance. {We conduct the estimation following exactly the same description in \cref{sec:2_3}} and the tuning parameter $C_{n,t}=(2n\lambda_{n,t})^{-1}$ will be selected by a 2-fold cross-validation procedure that maximizes the Lagrange dual function from a pre-specified grid of $2^{-10}$ to $2^{10}$.
+To alleviate the computational burden, when using the Gaussian kernel we follow the idea of \citet{wu_robust_2010} and fix $\sigma_{n,t}^{-1}$ to be {$2*\text{median}\{\|H_{it}-H_{jt}\|:A_{it}\neq A_{jt}\}$} instead of picking $\sigma_{n,t}$ adaptively according to $n$ and other tuning parameters.
 In our simulations, all feature variables will be re-centered to mean 0 and rescaled into interval $[-1,1]$.
 When solving the optimization problem, we choose the initial values for parameters either uniformly in a bounded interval or using the estimated parameters from the unconstrained problem.
-We recommend the later approach as the performance is overall better than picking the initial point randomly.
-All quadratic programming programs in DC procedure will be solved by R function \textit{solve.QP()} from \textit{quadprog} package (\url{https://cran.r-project.org/web/packages/quadprog/index.html}).
-As comparison, we also implement the AOWL method proposed by \citet{liu_augmented_2018} as implemented in package \textit{DTRlearn2} (\url{https://cran.r-project.org/web/packages/DTRlearn2/index.html}), which ignores the risk constraints.
-In addition, we also compare our method with the naive approach where in stage I we simply use $Y_1+Y_2$ as outcome for estimation without adjusting for any delayed treatment effects even though the risk constraints are considered.
-To assess the performance of each method, we calculate the stage optimal estimated reward and risk on an independent testing data of size $N=2\times 10^4$.
-We repeat the analysis 600 replicates.
+We recommend the latter approach as the performance is overall better than picking the initial point randomly.
+All quadratic programming programs in the DC procedure will be solved by R function \textit{solve.QP()} from \textit{quadprog} package (\url{https://cran.r-project.org/web/packages/quadprog/index.html}).
+As a comparison, we also implement the AOWL method proposed by \citet{liu_augmented_2018} as implemented in package \textit{DTRlearn2} (\url{https://cran.r-project.org/web/packages/DTRlearn2/index.html}), which ignores the risk constraints.
+In addition, we also compare our method with the naive approach where in stage I, we simply use $Y_1+Y_2$ as the outcome for estimation without adjusting for any delayed treatment effects even though the risk constraints are considered.
+To assess the performance of each method, we calculate the stage optimal estimated reward and risk on an independent testing dataset of size $N=2\times 10^4$.
+We repeat the analysis with 600 replicates.